Melanoleuca melaleuca: Description

-Microscopic features: May have fusiform cheilocystidia or they may be missing (see below in taxonomy section).

-Habitat: Grassy places in woods, roadsides, heathland etc.

-This description is taken from several references, which generally agree except on microscopic features.
+The cheilocystidia may be fusiform or missing.

+Similar species

 Due partly to the confused taxonomic definitions, this mushroom is very difficult to identify with certainty.
 Various authorities imply that around M. melaleuca there is a complex of closely related species without clear dividing lines, and that the current analysis (which varies from one author to another) requires more clarification.
 Much of the taxonomic work on Melanoleuca has been done in Europe and the status of North American specimens is less certain.
 However a 2012 paper by Vizzini et al. proposes updated definitions based on DNA analysis and suggests that some progress on these issues is being made.

+A similar-looking species is M. angelesiana, which does not have cystidia on its gills like M. melaleuca.

+Distribution and habitat

 It is a widely distributed species, known from Asia, Africa, Europe, North America, and Oceania.
+It can be found in grassy places in woods, roadsides, and heathland.

 Like all Melanoleuca it is saprophytic, feeding on organic litter and not being associated with particular types of tree.

-A similar-looking species is M. angelesiana, but this does not have cystidia on its gills as does M. melaleuca.

-Taxonomy and related species

-Both the species name melaleuca and the genus name Melanoleuca come from the same Ancient Greek words for black (μέλας / melas) and white (λευκόν / leukon).
-The species name was originated by the Swedish mycologist Persoon in his 1801 publication Synopsis Methodica Fungorum, as Agaricus melaleucus.
-This formed the basis for the genus name Melanoleuca which was invented by Narcisse Théophile Patouillard in 1897 as a variant of Melaleuca.

-The underside of the cap is whitish, and the top of the cap and the stem are often quite a dark brown, but "black and white" is not a very accurate description in practice.

-The species names of common animals are often identical to their genus names (as with Rattus rattus or Bufo bufo), but this form of designation (known as a tautonym) is forbidden for plants and fungi by the International Code of Nomenclature.
-Melanoleuca melaleuca narrowly circumvents this rule.